 Integrative medicine tends to tackle atopy slightly differently, as it explores the vital role of the microbiome in immune system development and homeostasis.
 Integrative medicine practitioners are likely to investigate any changes in microbial composition and any possible dysbiosis.
-This dysbiosis in the gut has been linked to alterations in the immune response and therefore to the development of immune-related conditions such as the atopic march.
-Understanding the immunomodulatory effect of enhancing digestive function helps practitioners improve the adaptive capacity of the immune system required to treat atopic conditions.
+This dysbiosis in the gut has been linked to alterations in the immune response and therefore to the development of immune-related conditions such as the Atopic March.
+Understanding the immunomodulatory effect of enhancing digestive function helps practitioners improve the adaptive capacity of the immune system which is required to treat the root cause of atopic conditions.

-- The prevalence of allergic rhinitis, asthma, and eczema as well as the relationship between them
+- Understanding the prevalence of allergic rhinitis, asthma, and eczema as well as the relationship between them

 - Identifying the underlying causes and triggers to these conditions